AngryCarrot789/some-cpp-button-gui/README.md

 ## things
-uses the win32 way of creating buttons and stuff; CreateWindow(L"BUTTON....). but clicking it doesnt do anything. though it does have a nice event class which can be used for callbacks. tho they are probably the source of the memory leaks in the first place xddddddddd
+uses the win32 way of creating buttons and stuff; CreateWindow(L"BUTTON....). but clicking it doesnt do anything. though this project does have a nice event class which i made. it can be used for callbacks. tho they are probably the source of the memory leaks in the first place because unused void pointer xddddddddd